Comicwolfy/PCI-Bus-Enumerator-Extension/README.md

           Class: 0x02, Subclass: 0x00, ProgIF: 0x00
         PCI: Scan complete (Note: Only Bus 0 scanned).

-        (It is to be understood that the actual output will be contingent upon the specific hardware configuration detected within the operational environment of the Core-Kernel.)

-Integration Directives (Integration)
+    (Just a heads-up, the exact stuff you see will depend on the specific hardware, whether it's a virtual machine or a real computer, where you're running Core-Kernel.)

+How to Hook It Up (Integration)

-To effectuate the integration of the PCI Bus Enumerator Extension into a Core-Kernel build, the following directives shall be observed:
+To get the PCI Bus Enumerator Extension working in your Core-Kernel, just follow these steps:

-    Extension Source File Placement:
+    Get the Source File:

+        You'll need the pci_extension.c source file.

+    Put It in Place:

-        The pci_extension.c source file shall be positioned within the kernel's src/extensions/ directory.
+        Take the pci_extension.c file and put it in your kernel's src/extensions/ folder.

-    Makefile Amendment:

-        The Makefile, situated in the root directory of the Core-Kernel project, shall be edited.
+    Update the Makefile:

+        Open up the Makefile (it's in your Core-Kernel project's main folder).

-        The C_SOURCES variable, which enumerates all C files designated for compilation, shall be appended with the path to the newly introduced extension's source file.
+        Find the C_SOURCES list (that's where all the C files that get compiled are listed) and add the path to your new extension's file to it.

-    # Exemplary snippet from Makefile
+    # Here's an example from your Makefile
-    C_SOURCES += src/extensions/pci_extension.c # This line is to be appended
+    C_SOURCES += src/extensions/pci_extension.c # Just add this line!

-    Shared Utility Functions (Mandatory Recommendation):
+    Shared Helper Functions (Super Important!):
-    The pci_extension.c module employs auxiliary functions (uint16_to_hex_str, uint8_to_hex_str) for the conversion of numerical values into hexadecimal string representations.
-For the purposes of modularity, maintainability, and reusability across the kernel (given that analogous functionalities are likely to be required by other driver modules), it is stringently advised that these functions be:
+    The pci_extension.c code uses some helper functions (uint16_to_hex_str, uint8_to_hex_str) to change numbers into those hex strings.
+To keep things nice and tidy (and because other parts of your kernel or other drivers will probably need these same functions), it's a really smart idea to:

-        Declared: Within the includes/base_kernel.h header file.
+        Declare Them: In your includes/base_kernel.h file.

-        Defined: Within a distinct, common utility source file (e.g., src/utils.c).
+        Define Them: In a separate, common utility file (like src/utils.c).

-        Included: The aforementioned src/utils.c file must also be incorporated into the C_SOURCES list of the Makefile.
+        Include That File: Make sure you add that new src/utils.c file to your Makefile's C_SOURCES list too.

-        Refinement: Upon the establishment of these globally accessible utility functions, all local or static definitions of uint16_to_hex_str and uint8_to_hex_str within pci_extension.c (and any other modules, such as the network driver, that may contain redundant implementations) shall be expunged.
-This ensures a singular point of definition and consistent usage across the kernel.
+        Clean Up: Once you've set up these shared helper functions, you should remove any local or static versions of uint16_to_hex_str and uint8_to_hex_str from pci_extension.c (and any other modules, like the network driver, that might have them).
+This makes sure everyone uses the same, central version, which is much better!

-Subsequent to the adherence to these integration protocols and the successful recompilation of the kernel, the pci_scan command shall become accessible within the command-line interface of the Core-Kernel.
+After you follow these steps and rebuild your kernel successfully, the pci_scan command will be ready to use right in your Core-Kernel's command line!